Jim Cornette: What Culture Pro Wrestling (2016–2017)

 On October 6, 2016, Cornette made his first appearance doing color commentary in two years, debuting for What Culture Pro Wrestling at their Refuse to Lose event in Newcastle upon Tyne, England.
 He would be joined on the announce team by his long-time friend Jim Ross, who he had not done commentary with in over fifteen years.
 He then provided commentary for their next event True Legacy, which took place a few days later.
 Cornette returned to WCPW at their April 1, 2017 State of Emergency event.
 At the event, Cornette and Matt Striker provided commentary for the British promotion's debut in the United States.

-WWE appearances (2017–2018)
+WWE appearances (2017–2020)

 On March 31, 2017, Jim Cornette made his first appearance with WWE in 12 years when he inducted The Rock 'n' Roll Express into the WWE Hall of Fame Class of 2017.
 Cornette was also featured in an episode of the WWE Network Original series Table For 3 alongside Eric Bischoff and Michael Hayes.
-Since then, Cornette made another appearance for WWE, starring in an episode of the WWE Network Original Series Photo Shoot in March 2018.
+Since then, Cornette made more appearances for WWE, starring in an episode of the WWE Network Original Series Photo Shoot in March 2018, and an episode of Story Time in October 2020.